Jan Adam, Netherlands, Europe

 Senior Consultant, Synergistiq.
 Linette’s client engagement, project and meeting design and facilitation skills have been built over 28 years of working in community and not for profit sectors.
 Her work focuses on ensuring every voice is heard and decisions supporting profound and sustainable change are made using innovative forms of facilitation and inquiry such as storytelling, World Cafe, Open Space and Circle.
 Linette‘s passion is exploring the intersections of power and control in relation to gender, age, sexuality, ability, culture and class through a human rights framework to support structural change.
 She works at the Centre for Multicultural Youth as well as providing training in family violence elimination, school governance child safety.
 You can contact her at firstname.lastname@example.org.

 Holger Heller, Vienna area, Austria

-Circle practitioner and trainer, host, process facilitator, coach and consultant.
-I am also skilled in participatory leadership and the art of hosting, systemic organizational development & change and systemic coaching.
-I enjoy working with organizations and individuals who want to explore and unfold their full potential and to clear their purpose for themselves and for their contribution to our earth and its people and/or to pass transformation journeys mindfully.
-I also love to apply the circle practice in organizational development processes as well as to reshape meetings and conferences to give new meaning and make them spaces of collective intelligence.
-Special interests: hosting, facilitating and coaching organizations, networks and individuals being open to take new paths for exploring their quest.
-I may be contacted at: firstname.lastname@example.org or +43 664 44 075 99.
+Circle practitioner and trainer, transformation consultant, facilitator and coach.
+Experienced also in participatory leadership and the art of hosting, systemic organizational development and change, I enjoy working with organizations and individuals who want to explore and unfold their full potential, to clear their purpose for themselves and for their contribution to our earth and its people and/or to pass transformation journeys mindfully.
+I also love to apply the circle practice in organizational development processes as well as to reshape meetings and conferences to give new meaning and make them spaces of powerful collective intelligence.
+Special interests: hosting, facilitating and coaching organizations, networks and individuals being open to walk new paths for exploring their quest.
+You may contact me at: www.cokon.at, firstname.lastname@example.org or +43 664 44 075 99.
 Will travel European wide and globally.

 Jutta Herzog, Germany, Europe